How Does Cannabis Affect Your Memory Consolidation or Cognitive Function? Here’s the Final Say on All the Studies So Far

-The study also noted that there were no other declines in cognitive function or concentration abilities in heavy cannabis users, a refrain form an 2003 study that concluded: “Although there are signs of mild cognitive impairment in chronic cannabis users there is little evidence that such impairments are irreversible, or that they are accompanied by drug‐induced neuropathology.”
+The study also noted that there were no other declines in cognitive function or concentration abilities in heavy cannabis consumers, a refrain form an 2003 study that concluded: “Although there are signs of mild cognitive impairment in chronic cannabis users there is little evidence that such impairments are irreversible, or that they are accompanied by drug‐induced neuropathology.”
 In layman’s terms, this means that cannabis slows down brain functioning while it’s active, but the change is only temporary.

-A massive study of cannabis and brain function was undertaken in 2013 as a way to “update” the earlier science and provide a more clear-headed picture of cannabis’ effects.
-It found that the cannabidiol (CBD) in cannabis dampens THC’s effect on episodic and spatial memory — and that frequent users may have a higher tolerance to THC’s memory impairing properties.
-It also suggested that genetic factors could play a significant role in how cannabis affects all brain functions, including memory, in individuals.
+A massive study of cannabis and brain function — published in Substance Abuse and Rehabilitation (2013) — took place in 2013 as a way to “update” the earlier science and provide a more clear-headed picture of cannabis’ effects.
+It found that the cannabidiol (CBD) in cannabis dampens THC’s effect on episodic and spatial memory.
+The study also noted frequent users may have a higher tolerance to THC’s memory impairing properties.
+It also suggested that genetic factors could play a significant role in how cannabis affects all brain function, including memory.

 The best data collected on long-term memory impairment comes from the journal JAMA Psychiatry, which followed hundreds of adult cannabis consumers aged 30-55 and divided them into three groups: Chronic consumers, who smoked daily; former chronic consumers who only occasionally smoked cannabis, and a control group who had consumed cannabis less than fifty times.